-Imagine lathering up in an open space that has the feel and look of a luxury spa.
-Instead of a raised threshold, the shower entry is flush with the floor, creating a seamless entry that pleases the eye.
-Even more importantly, it's convenient for everyone in your house, kids to grandparents, and for people with mobility challenges as well.
-Have we whetted your appetite?
+Imagine lathering up in an open shower with the feel and look of a luxury spa.
+Instead of a raised threshold, the entry on a barrier-free shower is flush with the floor, creating a seamless surface that pleases the eye.
+More importantly, it's convenient for everyone from kids to grandparents, including people with mobility challenges.
 Read on to find out why barrier-free, or curbless, showers are a bathroom trend with staying power.

-If a room has fewer surface joints and seams, there are fewer places where yucky stuff like soap scum and mildew can nestle.
-Even if you install a glass partition in your shower, that means a more streamlined cleaning routine.
+If a room has fewer surface joints and seams, there are fewer places for soap scum and mildew to nestle.
+Even if you install a glass partition in your shower, you’ll still have a more streamlined cleaning routine.
 And less housework means more time for indulgent bathroom rituals.
 Oatmeal-avocado face mask, anyone?

 The workhorse of a barrier-free shower is the drain, which ensures that water doesn’t run all over the room.
-To allow for proper drainage, the floor is pitched toward the drain.
-Shower-head position is important, as is aiming the water in a direction that causes the least backsplash.
+To allow for proper drainage, the floor is slightly sloped toward the drain.
+Shower head position is important, as is aiming the water in a direction that causes the least backsplash.

 Don’t think that unless your decor is modern, this type of shower won’t suit your bathroom.
-There are shapes, sizes and colors in the barrier-free category that blend with a variety of looks and configured to accommodate the shape and size of your bathroom.
+No matter your style, barrier-free showers can be designed to blend with a variety of looks and configured to accommodate the shape and size of your bathroom.